Lyapunov exponents for Quantum Channels: an entropy formula and generic properties

-In the recent paper \cite{benoist2017invariant} the authors considered Lyapunov exponents for this class of channels $\phi_L$ when $L$ was constant and equal to the identity matrix.
-The $\Phi$-Erg property and the purification condition (see definitions on section \ref{gen}) were also considered on this mentioned paper.
+In a recent work \cite{benoist2017invariant}, the authors considered Lyapunov exponents for this class of channels $\phi_L$, when $L$ was constant and equal to the identity matrix.
+The $\Phi$-Erg property and the purification condition (see definitions on section \ref{gen}) were also considered in this mentioned paper.

-On a previous paper \cite{BKL} we show that for a fixed measure $\mu$ it is generic on the function $L$ the $\Phi$-Erg property (in fact we show that the irreducible condition is generic).
+In a previous paper (see \cite{BKL}), we show that for a fixed measure $\mu$ it is generic on the function $L$ the $\Phi$-Erg property (in fact we show that the irreducible condition is generic).
 The novelty here is that we will show that the purification condition is also generic on $L$ for a fixed measure $\mu$ (see section \ref{purgen}).

 The introduction of this variable $L$ allows us to consider questions of generic nature in this type of problem.
 We use the $C^0$ topology in the set of complex matrices.